veselink1/js-intro/INTRODUCTION.md

 JavaScript, for good or bad, can be used for much, much more that what it was originally designed for.
 Here is a non-exhaustive list: web applications, mobile application, desktop applications, server applications and games.

-Here is a list of popular pieces of software that were built with JavaScript:
+Here is a list of popular pieces of software that make extensive use of JavaScript:

-- The Google Slides web application which was used to create this application
+- The Google Slides web application which can be used to create presentations in the browser
 - Netflix has stated they have built part of the back-end in JavaScript
 - The Visual Studio Code and Atom cross-platform text editors
 - The Spotify Web Player and Desktop application